UniMath/agda-unimath/src/group-theory/nontrivial-groups.lagda.md

 ### The map `subgroup-Prop G : Prop → Subgroup G` is an embedding for any nontrivial group

-Recall that the subgroup `subgroup-Prop G P` associated to a proposition `P` as defined in [`group-theory.subgroups`](group-theory.subgroups.md).
+Recall that the subgroup `subgroup-Prop G P` associated to a proposition `P` was defined in [`group-theory.subgroups`](group-theory.subgroups.md).

 **Proof:** Suppose that `G` is a nontrivial group and `x` is a group element